mkjubran/rate-accuracy-mvcnn/README.md

 5. States (including rate) per frame for the bitstream produced by the original JM encoder
 6. Summary of states for the original JM bitstream

-Sample Output:
+Sample Output using default parameters:
 %########################################################################################
 JM config file=encoder_option2.cfg, Source Video=v_BoxingPunchingBag_g05_c01.avi, QP=40, Search Range=16, MV Resolution=8
 %########################################################################################
-Converting source video to YUV format
+- Converting source video to YUV format

-Producing cropped H.264 bitstream (encoder)
+- Producing cropped H.264 bitstream (encoder)

-Extracting MVs from the cropped H.264 bitstream (decoder)
+- Extracting MVs from the cropped H.264 bitstream (decoder)

-Original JM: encoding to produce rate (bps) per frame (optional)
+- Original JM: encoding to produce rate (bps) per frame (optional)

-Mapping MV to a grid according to Macroblocks positions
+- Mapping MV to a grid according to Macroblocks positions

-Moving outputs to JMMV parent directory
+- Moving outputs to JMMV parent directory

 The MVX tool takes an x264 bitstream as input and outputs the approximated flow